airstrider/Gealer/README.md

 A palindrome is a word or phrase that is spelled exactly the same forwards or backwards, like.

 Example
-The input: "Ah, Satan sees Natasha"
+The input: "Ah, Satan sees Natasha".
 The output: "Ah, Satan sees Natasha" is a palindrome

 The input: "airstrider"